-The mortality in retirement assumptions will be based on the most up-to-date information in relation to self-administered pension schemes published by the Continuous Mortality Investigation (CMI), making allowance for future improvements in longevity.
-The mortality tables used are set out below, with a loading reflecting LGPS experience.
+The mortality in retirement assumptions will be based on the most up-to-date information in relation to self-administered pension schemes published by the Continuous Mortality Investigation (CMI), making allowance for future improvements in longevity and the experience of the scheme.
+The mortality tables used are set out below, with a loading reflecting Fund specific experience.
 The derivation of the mortality assumption is set out in a separate paper as supplied by the Actuary.
-Current members who retire on the grounds of ill health are assumed to exhibit average mortality equivalent to that for a good health retiree at an age 4 years older whereas for existing ill health retirees we assume this is at an age 3 years older.
-For all members, it is assumed that the accelerated trend in longevity seen in recent years will continue in the longer term and as such, the assumptions build in a minimum level of longevity 'improvement' year on year in the future in line with the CMI projections subject to a minimum rate of improvement of 1.5% per annum.
+A specific mortality assumption has also been adopted for current members who retire on the grounds of ill health.
+For all members, it is assumed that the accelerated trend in longevity seen in recent years will continue in the longer term and as such, the assumptions build in a minimum level of longevity 'improvement' year on year in the future in line with the CMI projections and a long term improvement trend of 1.75% per annum.

-The mortality before retirement has also been adjusted based on LGPS wide experience.
+The mortality before retirement has also been reviewed based on LGPS wide experience.